 In order to file on your behalf, the designated agent must file your paperwork in-person with your filing officer during the declaration period.
-The designated agent must also use an electronic device that allows you and the filing officer to hear and see each other (e.g., Skype, Facetime) when you declare candidacy.
+The designated agent must also use an electronic device that allows you and the filing officer to hear and see each other (Facetime) when you declare candidacy.

 Office Filing Fee

+U.S. Senate \$1,355

-U.S. House of Representatives \$485.00
+U.S. House of Representatives \$485

-Governor \$834.13

-Lieutenant Governor \$755.71

-Attorney General \$794.92

-State Auditor \$755.71

-State Treasurer \$755.71
+State Treasurer \$792.50

 State Senator \$114.12

 State House of Representatives \$82.06

-State Board of Education \$90.61
+State Board of Education \$99.88